 Skip to content

 The City of London Corporation’s Climate Action Strategy was adopted in October 2020.
 April 2021 was the beginning of the first year of delivery in support of the strategy.
-We are now in our second year of delivering the Strategy.
+We are now in our third year of delivering the Strategy, please read the PDF for the full timeline of delivery.
+Copies of previous yearly action plans are at the bottom of this page.

 We have committed to achieving net zero in our Scopes 1 and 2 emissions by 2027.
 This includes everything we own and operate as an organisation.